mario-mazo/mutual-exclusion-consul/README.md

 # mutual-exclusion-consul

 > [!WARNING]
-> This has not been updated in a long time be careful, things might have changed
+> This has not been updated in a long time!!! be careful, things might have changed

 Mutual exclusion example using client side [leader election](https://www.consul.io/docs/guides/leader-election.html) with consul.